Budva Riviera

 The citadel was once called the Castle of St. Maria.
 Formerly, there was a small church dedicated to St. Maria.
 Currently, only ruins remain of the church.
 The most outstanding structure of the castle is the Austrian stone barracks, separating the citadel from the walled city.

-There is a small art gallery in the citadel, with a rich collection of old books and maps.
+A small art gallery in the citadel has a rich collection of old books and maps.
 Also, a small exhibition with models of sailing ships can be found there.
 The entrance ticket is 3.5 Euro (about 4$).
-To visit the whole part, you need min.
-30 minutes.
+To visit the whole part, you need a minimum of 30 minutes.
 From the citadel, there is a wonderful view of the bay and the island of Sveti Nikola.

-The entrance to the city walls costs 2 Euro (about 2,5$).
-It is a route worth the walk, but the road is quite demanding due to the countless number of high stairs along the way.
+The entrance to the city walls costs 2 Euro (about $2.5).
+It is a route worth the walk, but the road is quite demanding due to the countless high stairs along the way.

 The entrance to the walls is near the main entrance to the citadel (on its left side).
-In the past, it was possible to enter the walls in several places in the old town, now only one of them is open.
+In the past, it was possible to enter the walls in several places in the old town; now, only one is open.

 Sveti Stefan Island

-Sveti Stefan is a picturesque islet that has been the most recognized attraction of Montenegro for several years.
-Formerly there was a fishing village here, but over time it has turned into an exclusive enclave of peace, with prohibitive prices.
-Over the last several years, stars such as Sophia Loren, Sylvester Stallone, Kirk Douglas and Claudia Shiffer have rested here.
+Sveti Stefan is a picturesque islet that has been Montenegro’s most recognized attraction for several years.
+Formerly a fishing village, it has become an exclusive enclave of peace with prohibitive prices.
+Over the last several years, stars such as Sophia Loren, Sylvester Stallone, Kirk Douglas, and Claudia Shiffer have rested here.

-The rash is only 12 km2 in size, and it connects to the mainland by a narrow, sandy causeway.
-Its name comes from an old church located on the island (Crkva Sv.
+The rash is only 12 km2 in size and connects to the mainland by a narrow, sandy causeway.
+Its name comes from an old church on the island (Crkva Sv.
 Stefan).

 The first buildings on the island were built in the 15th century.
 In the 16th century, the island was fortified, and the original defensive walls remain until today.
-In the 1950s, the Yugoslav authorities decided to drastically change the function of the islet and make it begin to bring high profits from tourism.
-The remaining inhabitants on the island were displaced, and their houses were transformed into a high-class resorts.
+In the 1950s, the Yugoslav authorities decided to drastically change the islet’s function and make it bring high profits from tourism.
+The remaining inhabitants on the island were displaced, and their houses were transformed into a high-class resort.

-In just five years, the island has undergone a complete metamorphosis, becoming one of the most luxurious resorts in this part of the Adriatic Sea.
-At the end of the 1990s, the resort survived in its original shape.
-Its walls hosted not only the most famous world-class stars but also state authorities and foreign delegations.
+The island has undergone a complete metamorphosis in just five years, becoming one of the most luxurious resorts in this part of the Adriatic Sea.
+At the end of the 1990s, the resort had survived in its original shape.
+Its walls hosted the most famous world-class stars, state authorities, and foreign delegations.
 Numerous conferences and political meetings took place at the resort.

-Unfortunately, political changes in the region, economic uncertainty and the lack of financial resources meant that the resort began to fall into disrepair and oblivion over time.
+Unfortunately, political changes in the region, economic uncertainty, and the lack of financial resources caused the resort to fall into disrepair and oblivion over time.
 In 2007, based on a tender, the city authorities leased it for 30 years to the hotel consortium Aman Resorts.
 Over the next two years, the resort underwent a thorough reconstruction.

 Sveti Stefan and Villa Milocer

-The island is only available to guests of the resort, and it is not possible to come here only for sightseeing.
+The island is only available to resort guests, and it is not possible to come here only for sightseeing.
 However, there are two small restaurants in Sveti Stefan available for non-resort guests.
-Although, in both cases, prior reservation is necessary.
+In both cases, prior reservation is necessary.
 More information is available on the resort’s website: Aman.com/Sveti_Stefan.

 In 2010, Aman Sveti Stefan received the Hotel of the Year award announced in the Gallivanter’s Guide plebiscite.
-Andrea Bocelli performed here at a concert in the same year.
+In the same year, Andrea Bocelli performed here at a concert.
 In 2014, the famous Serbian tennis player Novak Djokovic married on the island.

-An integral part of Aman Sveti Stefan’s offer is also the luxurious Villa Milocer.
+An integral part of Aman Sveti Stefan’s offer is the luxurious Villa Milocer.
 This palace was once the summer residence of the Serbian royal Karadordevisiov dynasty.
-The villa is situated 1 km north of the island of Sveti Stefan, on the mainland.
-There is a park with many exotic plants at the rear of the villa.
-The villa also owns a private, small sandy beach.
+The villa is situated 1 km north of the island of Sveti Stefan on the mainland.
+At the rear of the villa, there is a park with many exotic plants.
+The villa also owns a private, small, sandy beach.
 The beach is also available for non-resort guests, but the entrance ticket costs “only” 120 Euro (about 135$).

 The island of Sveti Nikola